LEARN JAPANESE WITH PIMSLEUR

 The third largest city in Hokkaido with an interesting history.
 Hakodate was one of the first ports opened to the west in 1859.
 As a result, the city is full of old western houses, churches and warehouses.

-It's a city frozen in time that looks like 1800's America.
+It is a city frozen in time that resembles America in the 1800s.
 Hakodate has several popular attractions, such as the famous Goryokaku, a fortress that has a star-shaped moat.

 Goryokaku